lresner/meetx/meetx_playbook.md

 ## IV.
 Delivery Guidelines

-MEETx course delivery has a very high degree of difficulty.
-After school, online, and K-12 are all notoriously difficult contexts to deliver effecrtive courses.
-MEETx will have to overcome the challenges presented by each of these, while maintaining the "MEET" factor — a rare and special blend of community, empahty, open-mindedness, and dignity.
+Successful MEETx course delivery will have a very high degree of difficulty.
+After-school, Online, and K-12 are all notoriously difficult contexts to deliver meaningful educational experiences.
+MEETx will have to overcome the challenges presented by each of these contexts, while also delivering the "MEET" factor — a rare and special blend of community, empathy, open-mindedness, and dignity.

 In order to achieve the desired outcomes, MEETx classrooms must be designed and exectued in ways that are: